Get the FREE one-click dictionary software for Windows

 Type of: adapt, adjust, align, aline [non-standard], cerebrate, cogitate, conform, correct, line up, set, sharpen, think

-Antonym: blur, unfocused
+Antonym: unfocused

 Encyclopedia: Focused